Larkin House: History

 In 1832 Thomas O. Larkin, a native of Massachusetts, joined his half-brother John B. R. Cooper in business in California.
 Larkin became the most influential American in Monterey, then the capital of Alta California.
 He served as the only United States consul to Mexico in Monterey.
 Larkin sought to build a house more typical of his native New England, but local sawmills were unable to supply him with sufficient redwood for the purpose.

 Larkin compromised by building a typical New England frame, but then finished its walls in whitewashed adobe.
+The construction using a wooden frame and mud bricks resulted in a leaner, sturdier adobe building than traditional adobe structures made primarily from mud and straw.
+The greater stability of Monterey buildings—compared to single-story adobes—allowed for a large second-story and long covered porch.
+The covered second story porch also protected the adobe façade and walls of the house from water damage.

+By adapting an east coast building form to available California materials, adobe and redwood, and to California architectural preferences, Larkin created a style that synthesized elements of two very different cultures, that of the Spanish and Mexican colonists and of the Americans moving into California.

 The framing made it possible to significantly enlarge the window openings over traditional Spanish Colonial architecture, and the style of this house rapidly spread across California.
 The house is believed to be the first two-story house in California, and the first to have a chimney.

 The Larkin House was designated as a California Historical Landmark in 1933.
 It then became a National Historic Landmark in 1960 and is part of the larger Monterey State Historic Park, which is itself designated a National Historic Landmark District.